 90+ Cellars Lot 26 Barolo, Piedmont, Italy – $34.99

 Often called the “King of Wines,” Barolo is made from Nebbiolo grapes grown in vineyards south of Alba, in the Piedmont region of Italy.
-Made by a small family winery the wine gives guest a generously long finish and can be cellared for decades.
-At 14.5% alcohol content, the lean but powerful wine produces aromas that includes cherries, rose petals, cinnamon and hints of leather.
+Made by a small family winery the wine gives the guest a generously long finish and can be cellared for decades.
+At 14.5% alcohol content, the lean but powerful wine produces aromas that include cherries, rose petals, cinnamon, and hints of leather.

 2017 Sonoma Coast Pinot Noir – $60.00